neelabo/NeeView/NeeView/Languages/README.md

 **@Key** specifies a key to be replaced by another resource.
 e.g., "BookConfig.ContentsSpace=Distance between pages in "@PageMode.WidePage" (pixels)"

+**@#Key** specifies a key that will be replaced with another resource and remove menu decoration characters.
+For example, "@#OpenOptionsWindowCommand.Menu" is "_Settings...", but it is converted to "Settings" with the menu decoration removed.

 ## Pattern (optional)
 **Pattern** is a regular expression to select a variation of the expression depending on the argument.
 Define it only if necessary.